bumble-tech/appyx/documentation/navigation/apps/plugins.md

 ⚠️ Note: `OnBackPressedCallback` are invoked in the following order:
 1. From children to parents.
 Render order of children matters!
 The last rendered child will be the first to handle back press.
 2. Direct order of plugins within a node.
-Plugins are invoked in order they appears in `Node(plugins = ...)` before the NavModel.
+Plugins are invoked in order they appears in `Node(plugins = ...)` before the AppyxComponent.

 ## Using Plugins